Evidence & safety

 What to do next

-For "What to know about comfort checks before changing a face yoga routine", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "What to know about comfort checks before changing a face yoga routine" when you want app support for that action.
-The useful signal for "What to know about comfort checks before changing a face yoga routine" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Routine change check: comfort checks", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Routine change check: comfort checks" when you want app support for that action.
+The useful signal for "Routine change check: comfort checks" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary